simha-p/Divya_simha_goud/README.md

 ## Insights:

-**T-series youtube Channel Has 243M subscribers** **Total views for Youtube Channels in India has 875M** **Total Subscribers for Youtube Channels in India has 2.9B** **Average_views_per_Subscriber rate is 0.30**
+**T-series youtube Channel Has 243M subscribers**

+**Total views for Youtube Channels in India has 875M**

+**Total Subscribers for Youtube Channels in India has 2.9B**

+**Average_views_per_Subscriber rate is 0.30**

 ## Conclusions

-**We can advertise our Brands, Promotions and other Campaigns Strategies through top Youtube Channnels to reach to Wider Customers**
+**We can advertise our Movie Promotions in any of the Top Youtube Channels**